AdamZWinter/TopSecondHost/README.md

 Press enter to select both.

-When installation is finished, you should find the https site
+When installation is finished, you should find the https site in place.
+Go to /var/www/secrets/conf.php and configure SES Mailer username and password with the SMTP credentials you downloaded earlier.
+You will need SES configured in order to verify email addresses at user registrations.
+To configure SES, you need the domain verified, the account removed from sandbox, and the SMTP creds in the conf.php file.

 You can run each section of the installation by manually executing the same commands in install.sh (in the same order).